Skip to main content

 (5) Operations and maintenance:

-(c) Equipment and vegetation shall be maintained consistent with reasonably prudent operations, including being free of refuse, in order to assure protection of public health or safety or to prevent damage to natural resources.
+(c) Equipment and vegetation will be maintained consistent with reasonably prudent operations, including being free of refuse, in order to assure protection of public health or safety or to prevent damage to natural resources.

 (6) Landscaping